 Assets are the strength of every company.
 Knowing what you have, where it is and its condition helps in planning for future assignments and meeting business requirements.
 Earlier, rudimentary asset management was done by the people using traditional methods.
 Why fix what ain’t broken?
 As times have changed, it became more and more obvious that the traditional method of just keeping the asset in working condition was not enough.
-Mass production led to the realization that an asset when not in use had to be stored properly so that it could be brought back into the production line as and when demand increased.
+Mass production led to the realisation that an asset when not in use had to be stored properly so that it could be brought back into the production line as and when demand increased.
 Changing laws for environment safety forced business owners to accept that an object could not just be thrown out anymore.
 It had to be processed and made safe for disposal and scrap.
 This led to the modern concept of asset management.

 What Is an Asset?

 An item, entity or thing (tangible or intangible) that holds value, for a company or a person, or has potential thereof is an asset.
 Examples of assets include estates, resources, equipment, inventory and valuables.

 A business owner does not have to worry about wasting time searching for the asset in their stores and purchasing it only to find that it lay wasting in the warehouse.
 Such wasteful and costly activities can be avoided through asset management.

 5 Key Stages Of Asset Management Life Cycle

 An asset management team manages a company’s asset.
 Their aim is to assist the company in tracking the changes in their asset, how they are configured and the location of it.
 An asset no matter how big or small, cheap or valuable goes through 5 key stages of asset management lifecycle.